ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ## Train a speech synthesis model

 You can train a spontaneous speech synthesis model including filled puases by fine-tuning a pretrained speech synthesis model trained on [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut).
-A pretrained model is available from [FastSpeech2-JSUT_600000.pth.tar](https://drive.google.com/uc?export=download&id=1lNMFR6gnv5ApkYIc7DkYMuK98AB8zI7F).
-You can use this model __only for research for non-commercial purposes__.
-This consists of three processed: preparation, preprocessing, and training.
-In the training, you can use a Japanese spontaneous speech corpus, [JLecSponSpeech](https://sites.google.com/g.ecc.u-tokyo.ac.jp/yuta-matsunaga/publications/spon_utokyo_lecture).
+This consists of three steps: preparation, preprocessing, and training.

 ### step 1: preparation